 \subsection{Benchmark}

-We use the GTFS-Madrid benchmark~\cite{Chaves2020GTFSMadridBench} for our evaluation.
-It enables the generation of a synthetic dataset based on real-world data about the Madrid subway network, scaled by a factor, along with 15 SPARQL queries based on actual user queries.
-The benchmark task is to answer these queries over the RDF representation of the generated dataset, referred to as the \emph{full RDF graph} for the rest of the section.
+For our evaluation, we use the GTFS-Madrid benchmark~\cite{Chaves2020GTFSMadridBench}.
+It can generate synthetic source datasets based on real-world data about the Madrid subway network, scaled by a factor, and comes with 18 SPARQL queries based on actual user queries.
+The benchmark task is to answer these queries over the RDF representation of the generated dataset, referred to as the \emph{full RDF graph} in the rest of this section.
 The benchmark includes an RML mapping document containing 86 TrMap-expressions to generate the full RDF graph.
-The provided SPARQL queries are diverse, using SPARQL features such as \ttl{FILTER}, \ttl{OPTIONAL}, and \ttl{GROUP BY}, and contains 3-15 triple patterns each~\cite{Chaves2020GTFSMadridBench}.
-While GTFS-Madrid benchmark is mainly used to evaluate virtualization engines~\cite{Chaves2020GTFSMadridBench}, it has also been adapted for evaluating materialization engines~\cite{ArenasGuerrero2022MorphKGCScalable}, making it relevant for our approach; we prune the benchmark RML mapping by considering a given SPARQL query to generate an RDF graph that is a subset of the full RDF graph.
+The provided SPARQL queries are diverse, using SPARQL features such as \ttl{FILTER}, \ttl{OPTIONAL}, and \ttl{GROUP BY}, and contain 3--15 triple patterns each~\cite{Chaves2020GTFSMadridBench}.
+While the benchmark is mainly used to evaluate virtualization engines~\cite{Chaves2020GTFSMadridBench}, it has also been adapted for evaluating materialization engines~\cite{ArenasGuerrero2022MorphKGCScalable}, making it relevant for our approach.
+For each of the benchmark queries, we prune the benchmark RML mapping to generate an RDF graph that is a subset of the full RDF graph.
 We configure the GTFS-Madrid benchmark to generate the synthetic dataset at scale factor~10.
 This small scale factor fits our aim, which is to evaluate the performance impact of our pruning technique rather than the scalability of an end-to-end data-mapping pipeline.
-Furthermore, to limit the impact of a potential implementation error in the underlying mapping engine when parsing complex input data, the benchmark is configured to generate data in CSV.
+Furthermore, to limit the impact of a potential implementation error in the underlying mapping engine when parsing complex input data, we configure the benchmark to generate data in CSV format.